Rakshithhd/student-performance-xai/CodeBase/README.md

 But we optimized the code in trad off the speed and want to increase performance.
 We systematically optimized the model using hyperparameter tuning and decision-threshold calibration to improve generalization, F1-score, and reliability.
 Default hyperparameters provide a baseline but are rarely optimal for domain-specific datasets.
+GridSearchCV is a powerful tool in scikit-learn that allows for exhaustive search over specified parameter values for an estimator.
+It is particularly useful for hyperparameter tuning, where the goal is to find the best combination of parameters that result in the highest model performance